ogulyurdakul/ogulyurdakul.github.io/_pages/about.md

   - /about.html
 ---

-I'm Oğul!
-I'm currently (only) an M.Sc. student of Electrical and Electronics Engineering studying statistical signal processing.
-I obtained my Electrical and Electronics Engineering (B.Sc.) and Mathematics (B.Sc., double major) degrees from METU as well.
-I want to become a researcher in cognitive science/neuroscience and an educator of whatever topic I will know enough to teach, whenever that happens.
+Welcome to my personal webpage.
+I'm currently an M.Sc. student of Electrical and Electronics Engineering at METU, studying statistical signal processing, and I want to become a researcher in cognitive science/neuroscience and an educator of whatever topic I will know enough to teach, whenever that happens.
+Here, you can find

-Here's a brief abstract of what you can find out about me on this website:

-- You can find a [commented CV](/cv) of mine,
+- A [commented version of my CV](/cv), the comments being some more personal remarks,
-- The [cheat sheets](/cheat-sheets) on various topics if you're interested in those,
+- [Cheat sheets](/cheat-sheets) on various topics if you're interested in those,
 - My [photo journal](/photo-journal),
 - And [Whatnot](/whatnot), a blog where I share my essays and other works.

-I will try to update these pages as I have more content to share.
+I update these pages as I have more content to share.
 You can contact me via [mail](mailto:yurdakul.ogulcan@gmail.com) and if nothing above is of interest to you, maybe you will the following two quotes entertaining.

 > “For a moment, nothing happened.
 Then, after a second or so, nothing continued to happen.”
 >